 For the other named executive officers, approximately 30-40% of total target compensation was comprised of base salary, with the remaining 60-70% being based on our company performance.
-Approximately 20-25% of total target compensation represents annual incentive bonus with roughly 40-45% attributable to long-term incentive compensation.
+The variable compensation is structured so that approximately 20-25% of total target compensation represents annual incentive bonus with roughly 40-45% attributable to long-term incentive compensation.
 The Committee targeted 66% of the long-term incentives, or approximately 25-30% of total target compensation, as equity-based awards for those other named executive officers.

 We believe this combination results in a competitive compensation package that provides an incentive for our executives to lead with a focus on short-term results, while positioning us for long-term sustained performance.

-With approximately 25-40% of their total compensation tied to equity awards, we believe the decisions of named executive officers are aligned with the best interests of our stockholders.
+With approximately 25-55% of their total compensation tied to equity awards, we believe the decisions of named executive officers are aligned with the best interests of our stockholders.
 We believe this combination of base pay, short- and long-term incentives supports our objectives of pay-for-performance, while mitigating the potential for undue risk taking because it ties a significant portion of the executive officer's compensation to sustained, long-term performance.

 We believe our compensation philosophy is appropriate and aligned with stockholders, as demonstrated by our stock performance.
-The following represents our company's total stockholder return from 2008 to 2012.
-Despite a sluggish economic climate, we reported solid earnings per share from continuing operations of \$3.49 for 2012.
-We maintained our focus on growing stockholder value and, as shown in the table below, our total stockholder return for 2008 to 2012 exceeded both the S&P 600 and that of the Russell 1000.
+The following represents our company's total stockholder return from 2009 to 2013.
+Despite a challenging economic climate, we reported solid diluted earnings per share from continuing operations of \$1.83 for 2013.
+We maintained our focus on growing stockholder value and, as shown in the table below, our total stockholder return for 2009 to 2013 significantly exceeded the S&P Midcap 400, S&P Small Cap 600 and that of the Russell 1000.

-Comparison of Five-Year Cumulative Total Return From December 31, 2007 to December 31, 2012 Assumes \$100 Invested with Reinvestment of Dividends
+Comparison of Five-Year Cumulative Total Return From December 31, 2008 to December 31, 2013

+Assumes \$100 Invested with Reinvestment of Dividends